-Critical Path Analysis (CPA), also known as network analysis, is a valuable project planning technique.
+Critical Path Analysis (CPA), also known as network analysis, is a valuable project planning technique It is a technique used in project management for planning and monitoring project execution.

 It helps identify all the essential tasks involved, organize them in the correct sequence, and pinpoint the critical path – the minimum time needed to complete the project.